hemaddry/Sahara/README.md

 # Sahara
-A desert travel landing page named as "Sahara".
+A desert travel landing page named "Sahara".
 This page is developed with HTML and CSS.
+From "Preview.jpg" one can take a look about the interface.